If you’re asking, “what are the causes of loneliness?” Or “why am I feeling empty and alone?”

-The feeling of loneliness by a person in social relationships arises due to lack of time.
+The feeling of loneliness experienced by a person in social relationships arises due to a lack of time.
 You can understand social loneliness very easily from the illustration given below.

 According to the above picture, as the time of a social relationship increases, the quality of that relationship will increase as well as improve.